-A Trustee skills audit is completed in the form of a robust survey outlining qualities and expertise for each trustee in over 30 specific areas related to the ability to provide strong governance.
-This is completed to review the effectiveness of the board and to highlight any areas of individual development as well as where appointments to provide additional effectiveness should be recommended.

-This year's audit highlighted strong expertise in all areas with strong outcomes, however there was a need identified for additional finance and accounting knowledge following the resignation of the previous finance committee chair last year.
+A Trustee skills audit is completed annually in the form of a robust survey outlining qualities and expertise for each trustee in over 30 specific areas related to the ability to provide strong governance.
+It is completed to review the effectiveness of the board and to highlight any areas of individual development as well as where appointments to provide additional effectiveness should be recommended.
+This year's audit highlighted strong expertise in many areas, however it was identified that there was a need for additional Trustees to be recruited to provide a broader range of expertise.
+We recruited 6 new Trustees in the year.